 Failure to map processes and relate the map to your facility layout

 Map your current and future processes before you touch that CAD software, or even start scribbling on notepads.
 How will you manage your operation today?
-How might that change in 3 or 5 years.
-Base your conveyors, racks, shelving, picking equipment, and workcells on that process map.
+How might that change in three or five years?
+Base your conveyors, racks, shelving, picking equipment and workcells on that process map.

 Not all warehouses, of course, ship to external customers.
 Warehouses that provide stock to a manufacturing operation must place raw materials and packaging close to the production area, in such a way that the production floor’s demands are easily met.
-Then it must be able to ship finished goods in a relatively straight line operation.
+Then the facility must be able to ship finished goods in a relatively straight-line operation.

-Did corporate management involve warehouse managers/workers?
+Did corporate management involve warehouse managers/workers in layout decisions?
 You’d be surprised how frequently the people who work in a facility aren’t included in expansion, initial layout, or renovation plans — and how often that results in problems and bottlenecks for years to come.
-If location, floor plans, and design are dealt with by someone in a corporate role, the team will tend to react, rather than act.
+If location, floor plans and design decisions come from someone in a corporate role, the team will tend to react, rather than act.
 Inefficiency is all but guaranteed.
-Processes then must be changed to deal with layouts, rather than the more desirable situation where processes dictate layout.
+Processes then must work around layouts, rather than the more desirable situation where processes dictate layout.

 Include team members from every department at some point in the planning process.
 The kinds of information that can come from this participation is often surprising, and extremely useful.
-In particular, if your picking, packing, receiving, and material handling teams are energetically consulted by managers willing to listen, outsize productivity gains are very possible.
+In particular, if your picking, packing, receiving and material handling teams are energetically consulted by managers willing to listen, you may see outsized productivity gains.

 Know your goals in advance: If you define your internal objectives in advance, everything else becomes easier.
 Do you want to minimize labor costs for picking/packing/shipping?
 Maximize storage density?
 Is this a lean operation?
 Is the focus on organization and ease of stock access/selectivity?
 Do you have a slotting methodology in mind so that you can position storage equipment correctly to service it?
-Knowing which areas will be your focus is critical when you create a layout.
+Knowing which areas to focus on is critical when you create a layout.

 Failure to segment the warehouse so that roles are clearly defined

-Functions will creep outside your layout if you don’t, and the poor work flow this can cause can be a productivity gremlin of the most annoying kind.
+If you don’t, functions will creep outside your layout, and the poor workflow this can cause can be a productivity gremlin of the most annoying kind.

 Failure to properly set up bin locations and pick paths

-Pick rate failures are usually blamed on pickers, and that’s often not the case.
+Pickers usually get the blame for pick rate failures, and often they’re not at fault.
 Warehouse operations that do not adequately plan paths between bin/shelf locations risk being handicapped by their layout, no matter the skill of order pickers.
 The pick path (the direction pickers move down aisles) should begin as far as possible from the shipping area, and end with the picker emerging at the shipping area at the end of his or her run.
-This is an uncommonly easy mistake to make when you are laying out a warehouse, but pick paths should be among your highest priority.
+This is an uncommonly easy mistake to make when you are laying out a warehouse, but pick paths should be among your highest priorities.